Siege of Caudebec: Background

-Parma's force took Caudebec with ease and thus set about improving the towns defences.
+Parma's force took Caudebec with ease and thus set about improving the town's defences.

 Siege

 Parma desired to keep the Seine open for supplies and for the ferrying of his troops.
 Henry saw the opportunity in Parma's strategic blunder.
-This allowed the Spanish forces to be drawn into a narrow triangle between sea and river of which the Dutch ships were present.
+This allowed the Spanish forces to be drawn into a narrow triangle between the sea and river where the Dutch ships were present.
 Henry had obtained control of the Seine both above and below Caudebec holding Pont de l’Arche, the last bridge across the river between Rouen and Caudebec.

-On Henry's approach to the town the Catholics forces prepared for a siege, but within a few days with overwhelming numbers the League outerworks were easily overwhelmed leaving the town exposed.
-During this time Parma received a wound in the arm under the shoulder whilst visiting a gun emplacement; the Duke of Mayenne took over control while Parma convalesced.
-Every passage was then occupied and strengthened by the King, fierce skirmishes took place everyday, but at length Henry saw all his operations successful, and the army of the League shut in between the river and the sea.
+On Henry's approach to the town, the Catholics forces prepared for a siege, but within a few days and with overwhelming numbers, the League outerworks were easily overwhelmed, leaving the town exposed.
+During this time, Parma received a wound in the arm under the shoulder whilst visiting a gun emplacement; the Duke of Mayenne took control while Parma convalesced.
+Every passage was then occupied and strengthened by the King, fierce skirmishes took place everyday, but at length Henry saw all his operations successful, and the army of the League was shut in between the river and the sea.

-Crucially on the third day Henry's force succeeded in cutting off and forcing the surrender of a leaguer division of light cavalry quartered nearby.
-A large quantity of baggage, food, plate, and money fell into the hands of the Kings men thus placing a difficult situation for Parma's men already in want of provisions.
+Crucially, on the third day, Henry's force succeeded in cutting off and forcing the surrender of a leaguer division of light cavalry quartered nearby.
+A large quantity of baggage, food, plate, and money fell into the hands of the King's men, thus worsening a difficult situation for Parma's men, who were already in want of provisions.

-Parma was in a hopeless situation - to cross the river was the only means of retreat; and although Mayenne, and the most experienced officers in the army, pronounced it impracticable, Parma resolved to attempt a retreat.
+Parma was in a hopeless situation - to cross the river was the only means of retreat; and although Mayenne and the most experienced officers in the army pronounced it impracticable, Parma resolved to attempt a retreat.